Run a Grocery Store Gift Card Drive to Help Our Food Bridge Families!

 Instructions for Running a Gift Card Drive

 Plan Ahead!
-We will help arrange with a grocery store that is convenient to you and willing to partner with us to do the collection, but it can take some time to make these arrangements, so please factor this in to your planning.
+We will provide suggestions of grocery stores that may be convenient to you and willing to partner with us to do the collection, but it can take some lead time to reserve a date and time, so please factor this in to your planning.

 - This is a Group Project!
 Your group must have a Volunteer Coordinator who will be responsible for the gift card drive from start to finish.
 This includes contacting Britepaths to start the process and recruiting volunteers to help with the drive.
 It is very important that all volunteers behave in a respectful manner to customers and respect the wishes of anyone who is not interested in donating.
 There must be a volunteer aged 18 or older in charge of each shift.
 If children are participating, they must be on their best behavior and well supervised if they are under the age of 12.
 Please remember your group will be representing Britepaths.
 You may find the free on-line service Sign-Up Genius an easy way to coordinate who is covering your volunteer shifts.